an initiative by SEEK Development

 October 4, 2024 | Netherlands, Global Health, Gender Equality | Share this update

-On October 4, 2024, CSOs from the Dutch Global Health Alliance, the SRHR platform, and the parliamentarians launched the MultiParty Initiative on Global Health and SRHR, which seeks to strengthen the Netherlands’ role in global health leadership.
+On October 4, 2024, CSOs from the Dutch Global Health Alliance, the SRHR platform, and parliamentarians launched the MultiParty Initiative on Global Health and SRHR, which seeks to strengthen the Netherlands’ role in global health leadership.

 The initiative’s focus is on pandemic preparedness, AMR, SRHR, and global health infrastructure.
 The cross-party group includes MPs Sarah Dobbe, Daniëlle Hirsch, and Roelien Kamminga, Ines Kostic, Marieke Koekkoek, Femke Zeedijk-Raeven, and Wieke Paulusma.